 - Chiming Bells (Alaskan) – Is a tonic for uplifting your animals heart energy

-Take 2 drops from your chosen essence and mix it with 30mls (1 oz) of spring water in a treatment bottle.
+Take 2 drops from your chosen essence and mix it with spring water in a 30 ml (1 oz) treatment bottle.
 Shake vigorously and give 4 drops from this bottle to your animal 4 times a day.
 Imagine this beautiful life force energy as an uplifting energy hug.

 “If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of humans.”